 Bone spurs are an extra growth of bone caused by a tendon pulling on a bone over time.
 This growth is separated from the bone itself because of the angle of pull.
 The heel is one of the most common places to develop a bone spur.
-It can happen on the bottom of your heel in the plantar fascia, or, if it is on the back of the heel, it is called a heel spur-resulting from the pull of the Achilles tendon.
+A bone spur can develop on the bottom of the heel in the plantar fascia, or on the back of the heel as a result of the pull of the Achilles tendon.

 To receive a diagnosis, a qualified healthcare professional in musculoskeletal disorders and podiatric medicine will examine your feet and ask questions about your symptoms.
 They will look at your muscles and bones to see the shape of your foot and assess pain.
 They will examine the alignment of your foot and ankle in standing and while walking.
 Your footwear should also be examined to assure proper fit.